Isaiah Montgomery: Career

-After his father's death in 1877, Isaiah Montgomery worked to realize his father's dream.
-With his cousin Benjamin T. Green, he bought property in the northwest frontier of Mississippi Delta bottomlands to found Mound Bayou in 1887.
+After his father's death in 1877, Montgomery worked to realize his father's dream.
+With his cousin Benjamin T. Green, he bought property in 1887 in the northwest frontier of Mississippi Delta bottomlands to found Mound Bayou.
 Bolivar County was the largest in area in the Delta.
 As farmers cleared land, they started cultivating cotton.
 Montgomery worked to gain freedmen protection of the law, and to keep their work and lives separate from supervision by whites.

+Montgomery and Green donated land for the creation of the campus for Mound Bayou Normal Institute in 1887.

 Montgomery attended Mississippi's 1890 constitutional convention as its only black or Republican delegate.
 Convened in Jackson in August, the convention drafted a new constitution which was designed to secure white domination of state politics, including the adoption of an "understanding clause" which required any prospective voter to be able to read and interpret any section of the state constitution.
 With little ability to challenge it, Montgomery accepted the clause, arguing that while it was "apparently one of unfriendliness" to blacks it was in the public interest to prevent illiterates from voting.

 In what the Washington Post termed "A Notable Address Delivered by the Colored Statesman," Frederick Douglass gave a speech in October 1890 before the Bethel Literary and Historical Society of Washington, D.C.'s Metropolitan African Methodist Episcopal Church.
 He strongly condemned Montgomery's stance regarding suffrage in Mississippi.
 Douglass had spoken of Montgomery numerous times before and on the occasion cited his position as an act of "treason, to the cause of the colored people, not only of his own state, but of the United States," referring to the effect Montgomery's act would have in other states.
 He also lamented having heard in Montgomery "a groan of bitter anguish born of oppression and despair" and a voice of a "soul from which all hope had vanished."